sbryans/e-mail_spam_scanner/README.md

 # E-mail Spam Status Scanner

-Written in Python, this terminal based application performs a GET request to **cleantalk.org** with the e-mail you've provided to check against spam recording.
+Written in Python, this terminal based application performs a GET request to **cleantalk.org** with the e-mail you've provided to check against spam recordings.
 Enjoy!!!
 > It's worth noting that the cleantalk API will not allow infinite data lookups per day without a paid license.

 ## How to install: